books art blog bio visits calendar media freebies etc.

 Schedule a Visit with "e":

-Thank you for your interest in inviting e to speak at your school or event!
-CLICK HERE for a list of her past speaking engagements for children and adults.
+Thank you for your interest in inviting me to speak at your school or event!
+CLICK HERE for a list of my past speaking engagements for children and adults.
+CLICK HERE for a list of potential topics for your event, and kind comments from past engagements.
 For pricing and details, please read on.

 Honorarium: